AxisCommunications/acap-runtime/CONTRIBUTING.md

 <!-- omit in toc -->
 # Regarding contributions

-- [ ] TODO: Once all TODOs are ticked off, remove them before commiting this file
+- [ ] TODO: Once all TODOs are ticked off, remove them before committing this file
 - [ ] TODO: Should there be links to [discussions][discussions]?
 Should it be in this repo?
-- [ ] TODO: Add section on linters

 All types of contributions are encouraged and valued.
 See the [Table of contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 We look forward to your contributions.